pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     Make sure that `gem install nokogiri -v '1.7.0'` succeeds before bundling.
     ```

-    If you see that, just do what the error message says: `gem install nokogiri -v '1.7.0'`
+    * If you see that, just do what the error message says: `gem install nokogiri -v '1.7.0'`
+    * If it still doesn't work:
+        * If on Mac: you may need to install the command line tools for Mac, or a newer version of libxml2

 # MacOS Problems